 - You receive emergency medical care. - You receive services to diagnose or treat the 2019 novel coronavirus disease (COVID-19).
 See Part 5, "COVID-19 Testing and Treatment" for your coverage for these services. - You receive covered services in a non-participating free-standing dialysis facility when a participating free-standing dialysis facility is not reasonably available. - You are enrolled in a Blue Choice New England plan option and you have chosen a primary care provider who is located outside of Massachusetts for your PCP/plan approved coverage and you receive covered services from a covered provider other than: a physician; or a chiropractor; or a nurse midwife. - You receive medically necessary covered services while you are at a participating hospital or other covered facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a participating provider.
-For example, you receive covered services from a non-participating hospital-based anesthetist, pathologist, or radiologist while you are at a participating hospital. - You obtain covered durable medical equipment from a pharmacy or department store rather than from a participating appliance company. - You obtain covered drugs from a pharmaceutical company when the drugs are not reasonably available from a covered pharmacy. - You receive private duty nursing by a registered nurse (RN) or licensed practical nurse (LPN) to the extent that benefits are provided under this health plan for those services.
+For example, you receive covered services from a non-participating hospital-based anesthetist, pathologist, or radiologist while you are at a participating hospital. - You receive certain covered services that are protected from surprise billing as described in Part 2.
+(See "Allowed Charge" for more information.) - You obtain covered durable medical equipment from a pharmacy or department store rather than from a participating appliance company. - You obtain covered drugs from a pharmaceutical company when the drugs are not reasonably available from a covered pharmacy. - You receive private duty nursing by a registered nurse (RN) or licensed practical nurse (LPN) to the extent that benefits are provided under this health plan for those services.
 This coverage may include private duty nursing furnished by: an RN or an LPN when you are hospitalized as an inpatient for the treatment of a medical condition, but only if the health care facility's regular nursing staff cannot perform skilled nursing care due to the frequency and complexity of the services; and private duty nursing furnished by an RN when you are not hospitalized as an inpatient.
 This coverage is provided only when Blue Cross and Blue Shield determines the services are medically necessary for you.
-The Schedule of Benefits for your plan option will tell you if you have this coverage. - You are a member who is in the second or third trimester of pregnancy and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, this health plan will provide coverage for covered services you get from that health care provider for your pregnancy up through the first postnatal visit. - You are a member with a terminal illness and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, this health plan will provide coverage for covered services you get from that health care provider for the terminal illness.
-(This coverage is continued only when the terminally ill member is expected to live six months or less as determined by a physician.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
-In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first postnatal visit or, for a member with a terminal illness, until the member's death.
+The Schedule of Benefits for your plan option will tell you if you have this coverage. - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
+In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first post-partum visit or, for a member with a terminal illness, until the member's death.
 (For a member with a terminal illness, this coverage is provided only when the member is expected to live six months or less as determined by a physician.)